Flavorful, Clean Eating Lasagna with a zesty meat sauce, creamy ricotta and melty mozzarella. Freezer Friendly and so delicious!

-Lasagna doesn't fall under the category of "classic health food," but with a few simple swaps I was able to take our favorite lasagna recipe and make it fit into our clean eating lifestyle.
+Lasagna doesn't fall under the category of "classic health food," but with a few simple swaps and some careful grocery shopping, you can eliminate all things funky while still using some store-bought shortcuts!
 Keep in mind, clean eating doesn't mean low calorie.
-It means free of ingredients that aren’t real food.

 Time Saving Tips and Tricks

-Make Ahead – Assemble lasagna and cover with plastic wrap.
+Make Ahead: Assemble lasagna and cover it with plastic wrap.
 Do not bake.
 It will keep in the fridge for up to 3 days.
-When you need it, allow it to come to room temperature on the counter, and then bake it according to recipe directions.
+When you are ready to serve, remove it from the fridge and allow it to come to room temperature.
+You can then bake it according to recipe directions.

 - ¼ cup fresh basil

 - ¼ cup fresh parsley + more for garnish